 Check out some of the latest blogs on Centreville Patch and Chantilly Patch.
 Here's excerpts from a few.

-Time to think outside the box.
+.
 Jean Janssen, of the Centreville Smart Markets farmer's market, writes about a new study published in Harvard Women's Health Watch, that shows consumption of red meat leads to earlier death rates.
 She writes:

 "What they do know is that red meat is high in saturated fat, cholesterol, and a form of iron that is not good for us.
 The story then suggests substituting chicken, nuts, and fish.